-The amount of hours worked in temp jobs increased for the third time in a row.
-In the fourth quarter, it grew by more than 2 percent compared to the third quarter of 2010, but the growth rate is slowing down.
-In the second and third quarter, the number of hours worked in temp jobs grew by more than 5 and 3 percent respectively.
-Adjusted for seasonal variation, the index figure (2005=100) for the number of hours worked in stage A was 112.6.
+The amount of hours worked in stage A temp jobs was 1 percent up in the fourth quarter of 2011 from the preceding quarter.
+In the third quarter, the number of hours worked in temp jobs stage A had declined for the first time in nearly eighteen months.
+Adjusted for seasonal variation, the index figure (2005=100) for the number of hours worked in stage A was 117.1.

 Stage A includes people working for temp agencies on a contract basis without regular terms of employment.
 In stage A, it is easier for both parties – employer and employee – to terminate the contract than in the subsequent stages B and C.